 In 2016, a merger between COFCO and Chinatex, ranked first and third in China’s agro-grain sector, kick-started an ambitious reform program.
-COFCO subsequently reorganised itself into an asset manager overseeing 18 specialised companies – each responsible for its own business operations, management appointments and staffing decisions.
+COFCO subsequently reorganized itself into an asset manager overseeing 18 specialized companies – each responsible for its own business operations, management appointments and staffing decisions.
 COFCO HQ would appoint directors to the boards of each subsidiary company but would no longer be involved in the day-to-day operations.

 The goal was to make COFCO more commercial and competitive; and improve returns and profitability.
 Importantly, a stronger COFCO would ensure that China’s international grain and food supply would be more secure for the future.

 Since the restructuring, COFCO Group’s profits have grown significantly.
 Its underlying listed group companies – China Foods, China Agri-Industries, CPMC Holdings and China Mengniu Dairy – have all reported notable improvements.

 China Foods reorganized its business to focus on beverages, disposing of its consumer-pack edible oil business to China Agri-Industries.
 Resource consolidation resulted in synergistic cost savings and, earlier this year in March, both China Foods and China Agri-Industries announced record high profits due to improved operating efficiencies.

 At CPMC Holdings, the management have executed as promised, cutting costs and consolidating manufacturing capacity to deal with problems of oversupply.
 Sales and profits rose 11% (albeit flattered by rising materials prices), while volumes grew by around 15%.
 Management believe that they can improve margins and return on equity further, given higher utilization rates and use of operating leverage.